subhoS/portfolio_/content/blog/building-modern-search-system.md

 Even the best search index becomes outdated if your source data changes.

-When products are added, deleted, or updated in your main database, your search index must stay **in sync**.

-That's where **Change Data Capture (CDC)** comes in.
+When products are added, deleted, or updated in your main database, your search index must stay in sync.
+That's where Change Data Capture (CDC) comes in.

 ### 🧠 What Is CDC?

-CDC continuously monitors your database for changes and streams them to another system — like Elasticsearch.
+CDC continuously monitors your database for changes and streams them to another system, like Elasticsearch.

 ### The Problem CDC Solves